CogentRoleplayCommunity/FogentRoleplay/Adventures/LostTunnelsOfTundelver.md

 On the opposite side of the room, there is another door, obstructed by a makeshift barricade constructed from the remnants of a wooden table.
 ```

 Five Ferralkins inhabit this room, faithfully serving Nezznar.
-This room marks the front line in the Black Spider's assault on Wave Echo Cave, and the Ferralkins are tasked with deterring any ghouls, zombies, or other undead from disturbing their master in his lair (area 19).
+This room marks the front line in the Black Spider's assault on Tide Echo Cavern, and the Ferralkins are tasked with deterring any ghouls, zombies, or other undead from disturbing their master in his lair (area 19).
 Like area 6, this chamber was once a miner's barracks.
 Nezznar's Ferralkins removed the corpses they found and constructed the barricade.

 #### Treasure